 Apple’s App Store Submission Cycle: Apple’s app store review process causes major delays between the time an app iteration is ready for release and the time it actually goes live.
 Because of this, it’s difficult to run an agile cycle with a required velocity and rhythm through a loop with the customers.

 Day-by-day, we are entering into an era where interaction points are going to be early and across devices of all types.
 Mobile apps should be designed in such a way that they leverage all those interaction points in a manner that are contextually relevant to the user.
-Leveraging a lean canvas for mobile app development is the right way to achieve success online and offline.
+Leveraging a lean canvas for custom mobile app development is the right way to achieve success online and offline.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.